-And in choosing my place–to borrow from internet forum culture, my tribe–I feel much more at ease with myself and my world.
+And in choosing one place–to borrow from internet forum culture, a tribe–I could feel much more at ease with myself and my world.
 And it seems I’m not too off the beaten path, either.
 Months after my own media darkening, AOC went so far as to use her political podium to deem social media a “public health risk” and followed suit in ending her personal endless juggle of accounts to set up shop on Twitter.

-Consider, also, the man in the ivory house’s preferred media account to rant, rave, praise, and flex.
+Consider, also, the man in the ivory house’s preferred media account to rant, rave, praise, and call out “fake news.”
 It’s Twitter.

 Maybe, for you, it’s not.
 Maybe Twitter is too heady, too pretentious, too… (here it is again) annoying.
 That’s the beauty of it.
 It isn’t the only place.
 Just like, most likely, that bar you go to religiously every Thursday for happy hour isn’t the only bar in your neighborhood.
 But you like it there.
 It’s a place you feel comfortable to frequent.
 To show up when you want, wear what you want, order what you want, and maybe even feel comfortable enough to talk to who you want.